 Supporting Enhancement in India's NDC Ambition

-Strengthening India's NDC will require showing that further ambition is possible in sectors that are currently at the core of India's policy strategy (power), as well as expanding the NDC to new sectors currently not covered by the NDC (transport, industry).
-Strengthening India's NDC will also require establishing stronger analytical and policy links between India's development and sustainability agendas, particularly in crucial sectors like agriculture, manufacturing, and urban development.
-It will also require creating, through international dialogue, enough confidence among Indian policy-makers that other major economies are also considering enhanced NDCs.
+Strengthening India's Nationally Determined Contributions (NDC) will require showing that further ambition is possible in sectors that are currently at the core of India's policy strategy (power), as well as expanding the NDCs to newer sectors currently not covered (transport, industry).
+It will also require establishing stronger analytical and policy links between India's development and sustainability agendas, particularly in crucial sectors such as agriculture, manufacturing, and urban development.
+It will also require creating, through international dialogue, enough confidence among Indian policy makers that other major economies are also considering enhanced NDCs.

-With support from Children's Investment Fund Foundation (CIFF), TERI will produce policy-relevant, cutting-edge research and analysis and thought leadership required for supporting an enhancement in India's Nationally Determined Contributions (NDCs) under the Paris Agreement.
+With support from Children's Investment Fund Foundation (CIFF), TERI will produce policy-relevant, cutting-edge research and analysis and thought leadership required for supporting an enhancement in India's NDCs under the Paris Agreement.

 The Potential Role of Hydrogen in India – 'Harnessing the Hype'

 Report Authors: Will Hall, Thomas Spencer, G Renjith, Shruti Dayal